Resources

 These values are affected by the module degradation, inflation of the feed-in tariffs (or third party resale) and annual average return on capital (otherwise employed).
 The latter can be considered the opportunity-loss of interest-bearing capital that would otherwise be gained if the PV project had not proceeded.

 For cashflow tables, degradation and inflation rates are applied on a monthly basis over the entire assessment period.
 This is applied from the start of the first year.
 If the start of operation is a part-year then the first year will not match subsequent years.
 Whereas in the results, 'Total payment from utility in 1st year' is shown as if a complete year.
+Note there is some effect on the financial savings from standby/overnight inverter usage.

 Back to top